 When it comes to Elementor vs Divi, there’s really no way you could avoid the argument.

-While these two page builders are on top of the food chain, the majority seems to view them differently.
+While these two page builders are on top of the list, the majority get confused when choosing between them.

 Elementor vs Divi: What Are They?

 Elementor first came out in 2016 as a “Live Page Editor” page builder and completely shook the community.

 Elementor is like a magic wand for crafting stunning websites without any technical hocus-pocus.
 It’s perfect for both beginners and experienced designers alike because it’s simple yet powerful.